Before you started

 Online satellite resources

-- USGS Earth Explorer provides access to NASA Landsat images, which covers whole world, includes photos up to 40 years old, and other data like Digital Elevation Model
+- USGS Earth Explorer provides access to NASA Landsat images, which covers the whole world, includes photos up to 40 years old, and other data like Digital Elevation Model

 - Snapsat is an easy-to-use browser for Landsat 8 satellite imagery.
-The results are sorted based on cloud coverage or date, users can compose their own images from 11 bands.
+The results are sorted based on cloud coverage or date; users can compose their own images from 11 bands.

 - Libra is an easy-to-use browser for open Landsat 8 satellite imagery.
-There is simple filter option.
+There is a simple filter option.

 - NOAA CLASS is a great source of atmospheric and environmental data from NPP, JPSS, GOES-R, Jason-3, and NEXRAD projects.